FAQ

 How did you get into blogging?

 I started it back in 2010 as a way to document my experience in learning a bit more where my food came from.
-The documentary 'Food Inc' just came out, I saw it and got curious.
-I teamed up with some old high school friends who grew up on working farms and they took me on a few 'field trips' to educate me a bit on farm life, where foods come from, and permaculture.
-Those field trips sparked me to want to document those experiences for others to read about and so the blog was born - it was first called 'about an acre', but because it is now about nine acres, and evolved into a platform for me to also document my thrifting adventures as well as promote online sales on vintage clothes, and housewares, and share recipes, the name changed to what it is now: the frugal fashionable farmer.
+The documentary 'Food Inc' had just come out, I saw it and got curious.
+I teamed up with some old high school friends who grew up on working farms and they took me on a few 'field trips' to educate me a bit on farm life, where foods come from, and little adventures in permaculture.
+Those field trips sparked me to want to document those experiences for others to read about and so the blog was born - it was first called 'about an acre', because all of this learning took place on just one acre, but when I purchased this nine acres in 2014 and I no longer had to travel so much for the farming education, it evolved into a platform for me to also document my thrifting adventures and promote online sales for my vintage clothes, and housewares, and share recipes.
+That’s when I changed the name changed to what it is now: the frugal fashionable farmer.

 Is blogging your full-time job?

-Ha! no. It would be nice to be able to do this and my farm as my income producing job, but I actually have a full-time job (since 2001) as an office manager at a local family owned pest control company.
-Most of the ideas for content come to me super early in the mornings before my morning gets started while I am sipping my coffee, during a 'dead spell' at work, or on the weekends, while the actual blogging is done in the lulls of my day after work & before the farm.
-Blogging does take up quite a bit of time, but I enjoy it and look at it like a therapeutic hobby!
+Ha! no. It would be nice to be able to do this and my farm as my income producing job, but I actually had a full-time job as an office manager at a small company for 20 years, and now I run my own business picking up dogs and taking them on pack hikes!
+Most of the ideas for content come to me super early in the mornings before my morning gets started while I am sipping my coffee, during a moment of tackling something on the farm, or on the weekends, while the actual blogging is done early mornings or late nights.
+Blogging does take up quite a bit of time, but I enjoy it!
 I also enjoy getting emails from the readers showing support or asking questions to get their own little farming adventure or garden started.
-I have even had readers out to tour the farm as well as pick my brain for advice on things like dairy goats, pasture raised chickens, and things of that nature, so I get a lot of enjoyment out of the blog and interacting with readers.
+I have even had readers out to tour the farm, so I get a lot of enjoyment out of the blog and interacting with readers.

 How many animals do you have?